codibre/remembered-redis/README.md

 ```

 This may not seem reasonable, but, as you joining many results into one can one with maxSavingDelay > 0, you can favor the content compression with this, and also save a lot of memory in your instance.

-# Important!

-The **ttl** refers to the local ttl, the one that the **remembered** package uses to reuse promises. **redisTtl**, in the other hand, refers to the ttl the cache will have in Redis.
-This distinction is important as, locally, you have a limited memory.
-You can make the local ttl be just some seconds or even 0 (for the promise to be reused just while it is not resolved), while **RedisTtl** can be larger, without affecting memory consumption in your service.

 ## License